 “What’s going on in there?” she said, touching my head.
 “It’s like you’ve disappeared into your little turtle shell.”

 That was the perfect way to describe it, and it was no coincidence.
 As a child, I kept a turtle in a tank in my bedroom.
 Her name was Myrtle, although she may have been a male.
-When I think back on Myrtle the Turtle, I wonder why I didn’t spend more time trying to determine her sex.
-Was I the first person to live in a post-gender world?
+When I think back on Myrtle the Turtle, I wonder why I didn’t spend more time trying to determine her gender.
 The name I gave her wasn’t particularly clever, but it rhymed, and when you’re a child, that passes for funny.
 No matter, really.
 I didn’t like him or her much anyway.
 I was more attracted to the idea of Myrtle.
 With the shell on her back, she was always safe at home.
 When things got scary or uncomfortable, she could tuck her arms and limbs inside, leaving only her scaly elbows exposed.
-She wasn’t a fighter, and she wasn’t a runner.
+She wasn’t a fighter and she wasn’t a runner.
 She was a fortress.
 Deep inside herself she’d hide until the threat eventually grew bored and went away.
 To me, that seemed like perfect compromise between a hero and a coward: a Howard.
 Maybe that would’ve been a better name.

 Of course, keeping a salmonella carrying reptile in my bedroom had its drawbacks.
 Setting aside death from dysentery, she was an impossibly boring pet.
 Only rarely would she move off the flat piece of shale I used to decorate her tank, and even then, it was usually in the middle of the night with a startling “thunk.”